 A specific interactive platform and website (http://dronet.araneus.it/questionario) on new technologies were created on an external server.
 The platform allowed access to the self-assessment questionnaire only via the Internet.

 At the same time, a self-assessment questionnaire referred to the acronym QUNT was developed.
 The QUNT consists of two sections, one for demographic data and another consisting of 101 items (Appendix 1).
-Forty-five, out of the total 101 items had five possible answers, according to a Likert five-point scale with 1 indicating “completely false” and 5 indicating “completely true”; three items were multiple-choice questions; ten were focused on the use of “instant messaging” (with five possible answers, according to a Likert five-point scale with 1 indicating “completely false” and 5 indicating “completely true”), and 42 items on the use of “social networks” (instant messaging: Whatsapp, telegram, Skype, and social networks: Facebook, twitter and Instagram) (with five possible answers, according to a Likert five-point scale with 1 indicating “completely false” and 5 indicating “completely true”).
+Forty-five out of the total 101 items had five possible answers, according to a Likert five-point scale with 1 indicating “completely false” and 5 indicating “completely true”; three items were multiple-choice questions; ten were focused on the use of “instant messaging” (with five possible answers, according to a Likert five-point scale with 1 indicating “completely false” and 5 indicating “completely true”), and 42 items on the use of “social networks” (instant messaging: Whatsapp, telegram, Skype, and social networks: Facebook, twitter and Instagram) (with five possible answers, according to a Likert five-point scale with 1 indicating “completely false” and 5 indicating “completely true”).
 The item #101 was actually a question on the satisfaction/utility or not with the questionnaire.
-The items considered of greater relevance were put together in order to identify factors built according to “a priori” criteria extrapolated from the data available in the scientific literature[6,26,29].
-These factors were “time spent online” (item 2, 3, 4, 5, 6, 7, 25, 33), “social withdrawal” (item 8, 10, 18, 22, 30, 35), “abstraction from reality” (item 11, 13, 24), “loss of control” (item 19, 20, 32, 36), “addiction to pornography” (item 26, 27), “ludopathy” (item 40 a-1, 41, 42, 43), “addiction to social networks” (49, 50, 51, 52, 53, 54, 55, 56, 57).
-The “addiction to social networks” factor was further divided into the following sub-factors: “addiction to Facebook” (item 60 a.d, 61-75), “addiction to twitter” (item 76-86), “addiction to Instagram” (item 86-97).
+The items considered of greater relevance were put together in order to identify factors built according to a priori criteria extrapolated from the data available in the scientific literature[6,26,29].
+These factors were “time spent online” (item 2, 3, 4, 5, 6, 7, 25, 33), “social withdrawal” (item 8, 10, 18, 22, 30, 35), “abstraction from reality” (item 11, 13, 24), “loss of control” (item 19, 20, 32, 36), “addiction to pornography” (item 26, 27), “ludopathy” (item 40 a-1, 41, 42, 43), and “addiction to social networks” (49, 50, 51, 52, 53, 54, 55, 56, 57).
+The “addiction to social networks” factor was further divided into the following sub-factors: “Addiction to Facebook” (item 60 a.d, 61-75), “addiction to twitter” (item 76-86), and “addiction to Instagram” (item 86-97).
 The factor scores were calculated as the sum of the scores obtained in each item divided by the maximum score in percentage.
-As the cut-off point to identify the possible presence of PIU, answer 4 was chosen (between four and six hours a day) or 5 (> six hours a day) of item 2 “time spent online”, in agreement with current literature, although controversies do exist[8].
-In no way, was it possible to identify the participants whose anonymity was warranted.
+As the cut-off point to identify the possible presence of PIU, answer 4 was chosen (between 4 and 6 hr/d) or 5 (> 6 hr/d) of item 2 “time spent online”, in agreement with current literature, although controversies do exist[8].
+In no way was it possible to identify the participants whose anonymity was warranted.

 Data collection procedure